 Amador Valley High wins state 'We the People' competition

-Amador Valley High School captured first place in the "We the People" state finals last Saturday in Bakersfield, topping 10 other teams from California high schools, including Foothill High and Irvington High in Fremont.
+Amador Valley High School captured first place in the "We the People" state finals last Friday afternoon in Sacramento.

-At Bakersfield, students demonstrated their understanding of the Constitution before a simulated congressional committee consisting of constitutional scholars, lawyers, civic educators and government leaders who judged the classes' performances.
-The judges tested the students' comprehension of the six units of the "We the People" text.
+Students demonstrated their understanding of the Constitution before a simulated congressional committee consisting of constitutional scholars, lawyers, civic educators and government leaders who judged the classes' performances.
+The judges tested the students' comprehension of the six units of the "We the People: The Citizen & the Constitution" text.

 Other classes also were recognized for their achievements during the awards banquet.

 Officially called "We the People: The Citizen and the Constitution," the program has reached more than 30 million students and 90,000 teachers since its inception in 1987.
 The program is funded by the U.S. Department of Education under the Education for Democracy Act approved by Congress and directed by the Center for Civic Education.

 "We the People classes scored 30 percent higher than matched comparison government classes on a comprehensive test that measured understanding of core values and principles of democracy, constitutional limits on governmental institutions, and the rights and responsibilities of citizenship," said Karen Whitaker, program manager for the Center for Civic Education in Woodland Hills, which handles the California program,.